Sara Roosevelt: Family

 After many suitors, Sara married James Roosevelt I, who was 26 years her senior, in 1880.
 Two years later, she gave birth to a son, Franklin Delano Roosevelt, on January 30, 1882.
 After the birth of her son, doctors advised Sara not to have any more children, and thus the young Franklin became the focus of her attention.
-Many wealthy parents of this time period relied on servants to care for their children, but not Sara.
+Many wealthy parents of this time relied on servants to care for their children, but not Sara.
 She taught Franklin reading and geography, and employed tutors rather than sending him to a conventional school.
 After the death of her husband in 1900, she temporarily moved to Boston, Massachusetts to be close to her son who was then studying at Harvard University.

 Sara did not approve of many of the women that her son courted.
 When Franklin fell in love with his distant cousin, Eleanor Roosevelt, Sara was determined to change his mind.
 She tried to coerce him out of the engagement, but with no luck, she insisted that her son keep his arrangement a secret for over a year.
 Sara was heavily involved in the lives of Eleanor and Franklin's children.
 She often offered advice on how to raise them, and frequently undermined the couple's disciplinary skills by spoiling her grandchildren.
 Eleanor often relied on Sara's direction to make her feel more secure in her role of being a mother.

-Though Sara became known popularly as a stereotypical domineering mother-in-law after being portrayed as much in the film Sunrise at Campobello, her actual relationship with Eleanor was much more complex.
+Though Sara became known popularly as a stereotypical domineering mother-in-law, her actual relationship with Eleanor was much more complex.
 The pair grew close during the early years of the marriage as Eleanor's mother had died when she was young, and she used Sara as a surrogate mother to discuss issues.
 Sara supported Eleanor after she discovered Franklin's affair with Lucy Mercer, which put the marriage close to collapse.
 However, the relationship began to be more distant after Eleanor became more heavily involved in politics and activism.

 Franklin Roosevelt never had a home of his own that was separate from his mother's prior to her death.
 In 1906, Sara Roosevelt commissioned a pair of houses to be built at E 65 Street, New York City, as a wedding present for Franklin and his wife, Eleanor, on the strict condition that she could move in next to them.
 She oversaw a series of connecting doors between the houses, allowing her access to the drawing room and children's bedrooms in the neighboring property.
 Her son and daughter-in-law moved out after Franklin took office in the White House in 1933.

 She lived to see Franklin elected President of the United States three times, becoming the first presidential mother to vote for her son.
 Sara continued to support her son's career, even standing in as First Lady on several occasions.
 She was always prepared to say something positive about her son, and remained highly protective of him and his family.